Skip To Main Content

 • These are not all the possible side effects of VABYSMO.

-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects to Genentech at 1-888-835-2555.

 Please see the VABYSMO full Prescribing Information for additional Important Safety Information.